BestTimesToVisit.com Logo

 culture

 Chileans are generally friendly and welcoming, but punctuality isn't always a strong suit.
 Don't be offended if people arrive a little late for social gatherings; it's considered more acceptable than in some other cultures.
-Learn a few basic Spanish phrases – it will enhance your interactions significantly.
+Learn a few basic Spanish phrases – it will be appreciated.

 food